 Inside Burj Al Arab Jumeirah Tour

 Take a tour of the only 7-star hotel in the world, Burj Al Arab Jumeirah.
 On this 90-minute tour, you can explore the gold-gilded, royal interiors and understand why it holds the undefeated status of the most luxurious hotel in the world.
-If you can loosen your wallet a bit, enjoy High Tea in one of its exquisite restaurants.
+If you can loosen your wallet , enjoy High Tea in one of its exquisite restaurants.

 Dubai Mall

 Next, visit Dubai Mall.
-Here, splurge on retail therapy if you want, or simply explore this colossal mall that exudes creativity and opulence.
+Here, splurge on retail therapy or simply explore this colossal mall that exudes creativity and opulence.
 Window shopping in the mall is totally worth it and doesn’t cost a dime.
-If you can splurge, by all means, go forth for a shopping spree, getting some of the most high-end brands and luxury items available at over 1200 stores inside this mall.
-You can even buy 1 gram of gold from a ‘Gold to Go’ vending machine inside the mall!
+If you can splurge, go forth for a shopping spree, getting some of the most high-end brands and luxury items available at over 1200 stores inside this mall.
+You can even buy 1 gram of gold from a ‘Gold to Go’ vending machine inside the mall!Â

 Rooftop Dining

 Dubai’s rooftop scene is iconic and a perfect way to conclude your trip with a grand farewell dinner.
 Dining above the city with twinkling lights is an amazing experience, and you can enjoy it at an eclectic assortment of rooftop venues like Samakjé, The Cullinan Steakhouse, Mood Rooftop Lounge, and Level 43, to name a few.
-Choose your venue to dine in style, overlooking the scintillating sights of the Dubai city skyline, and raise a toast for the city with a promise to come back again for more.
+Choose your venue to dine in style, overlooking the scintillating sights of the Dubai city skyline, and raise a toast for the city with a promise to return for more.Â

 Conclusion

-This Dubai 6-day itinerary covers most of its splendours and is apt for first-time visitors.
+This Dubai 6-day itinerary covers most of its splendors and is apt for first-time visitors.
 You could also cut down one day and check out our Dubai itinerary for 5 days holiday.
 There are many options to choose from that can be fitted into your time frame for visiting Dubai.
 Just decide to visit Dubai this year; that’s the first step to take!

 FAQs

 There is no dearth of experiences in Dubai.
-You can check out this 7 day trip to Dubai itinerary if you plan on spending a week in Dubai.
+You can check out this 7 day trip to Dubai itinerary if you plan to spend a week in Dubai. Â

 2. How many days should one ideally visit to explore Dubai?